Who is the Independent Medical Examiner? What is an IME?

 Are you dealing with an Independent Medical Examination (IME) in your L&I claim?
 Did the examiner provide a high-quality, unbiased, accurate and medically-sound report?
 Did your attending physician review the IME report?
-Here are some tips and things to watch out for…
+Here are some tips and things you need to know.

 Issues that can impact your L&I claim

-Additional resources: A complete list of IME providers in Washington State
+Additional resources: Find an IME provider in Washington State